 Refreshing the collection list¶

-To detect new and changed address books/calendars, use the respective menu entry in the DAVx⁵ account activity.
+To detect new and changed address books/calendars, you have to refresh the collection list.
+To do so, open an account in DAVx⁵, select a tab (for instance, CardDAV when you want to refresh address books) and then either swipe down or use the respective action menu entry.
 When you refresh the collection list, DAVx⁵ will search the home sets for new collections and check the already known collections (whether they are still there and whether properties like name and color have been changed).
 These functions will only be available if a principal and/or homeset URL can be found for the respective protocol.

 The collections and their properties (name, color, read-only) are not synchronized to the Android system immediately, but as soon as synchronization is triggered.